shubh387/eth_int_2/README.md

-# Smart Contract Integration with Frontend
+# Rating System with Frontend
 This project demonstrates the integration of a smart contract with a frontend application using Ethereum, React, and Hardhat.

 # Smart Contract